fk-devops98/StudentsWebApi/README.md

 # StudentsWebApi 🧾
 This project  aims to obtain students information from the sqlLite.db sample.db3.

+This solution use hexagonal arquitecture and clean arquitecture.

+This solution use CQRS Pattern (Query and Command Single Responsibility).

+This solution use SOLID Principies.

 # Technologies 💻